-With respect to providers, there is evidence that softtissue conditions are more likely to be classified as work-related in states with higher workers' compensation physician reimbursement rates (Fomenko and Gruber, 2016).
+With respect to providers, there is evidence that soft-tissue conditions are more likely to be classified as work-related in states with higher workers' compensation physician reimbursement rates (Fomenko and Gruber, 2016).
 The trend towards capitated payment systems in health care also influences medical provider incentives.
 One study found that an increase in capitation payments under group health plans led to an increase in the number of soft-tissue conditions that were labeled work-related and paid by workers' compensation (Victor et al., 2015).

 Injuries involving lost work time or work restrictions.
-Figure 6 and Table 17 show trends in the incidence of reported work-related injuries and illnesses among private-industry employees for cases involving either days away from work or injury-related job accommodations, such as job transfer or restrictions on work (DOL, 2022b).
+Figure 6 and Table 17 show trends in the incidence of reported work-related injuries and illnesses among private-industry employees for cases involving either days away from work or injury-related job accommodations, such as job transfer or restrictions on work (DOL, 2023b).

-Consistent with the long-term decline in incidence of fatal workplace injuries, the incidence of reported injuries or illnesses involving days away from work has also declined, down from 1.7 per 100 FTE workers in 2001 to 1.1 per 100 in 2021.
-Indeed, 2020 was the first year with a year-over-year increase in the incidence rate, but 2021 provided a reversion to trend
+Consistent with the long-term decline in incidence of fatal workplace injuries, the incidence of reported injuries or illnesses involving days away from work has also declined, down from 1.6 per 100 FTE workers in 2002 to 1.2 per 100 in 2022.
+Indeed, 2020 was the first year with a year-over-year increase in the incidence rate, which happened again in 2022 (Table 17).

-(Table 17).
 While the incidence rate of injuries or illnesses involving days away from work has declined steadily since 1999, the incidence of cases resulting in job transfers or work restrictions only began to fall more recently, around 2004-2005.
 The rate fell from 1.0 in 2005 to 0.7 by 2011, where it stayed steady until 2020, when it reached a new low of 0.5 per 100; a decline of one-half since 2005.
+It was 0.6 in 2022.